AdobeDocs/commerce-knowledge-base.en/help/best-practices/general/magento-best-practice-update-services-and-components-to-latest-version.md

 ---
-title: "Magento best practice: update services and components to latest version"
+description: This article provides recommendations to keep your Magento Commerce Cloud technology stack updated and links to helpful resources.
 labels: 2.4,2.4.0,End of Life,Magento Commerce Cloud,PCI,best practices,security,service,upgrade
+title: 'Magento best practice: update services and components to latest version'
 ---

+# Magento best practice: update services and components to latest version

 This article provides recommendations to keep your Magento Commerce Cloud technology stack updated and links to helpful resources.